Understand the potential drug-drug interaction liabilities of your compound by using our P-glycoprotein (P-gp) inhibition (IC50) assay.

-A set of known P-gp inhibitors were investigated in Cyprotex's P-gp Inhibition assay using loperamide as substrate.
+A set of known P-gp inhibitors were investigated in Cyprotex's P-gp inhibition assay using [3H]-digoxin as substrate.

 Why is it important to investigate P-gp inhibition?

-P-glycoprotein (P-gp) is one of the most well-recognized efflux transporters.
+P-gp is one of the most well-recognized efflux transporters.
 It is present in many tissues including the intestine, brain, liver and kidney.
-Inhibition of P-gp has shown to be responsible for several clinical drug-drug interactions.
+Inhibition of P-gp has shown to be responsible for several clinical drug-drug interactions1.
 For example, clarithromycin can inhibit the transport of the P-gp substrate, digoxin, resulting in an elevation of plasma levels and a decrease in renal clearance2.

-How is the single point inhibition and IC50 determined from the bidirectional MDR1-MDCK data?
+How is the IC50 determined from the unidirectional MDCK-MDR1 data?

-For the single point P-gp inhibition, the apparent permeability coefficient (Papp) of loperamide in the absence and presence of test compound is calculated from the following equation:
+The apparent permeability coefficient (Papp) of digoxin in the absence and presence of test compound is calculated from the following equation:

 Where dQ/dt is the rate of permeation of the drug across the cells, C0 is the donor compartment concentration at time zero and A is the area of the cell monolayer.

-The FDA Draft Guidance for Industry (Drug Interaction Studies – Study Design, Data Analysis, Implications for Dosing, and Labeling Recommendations, Sept 2012)4 and the European Medicines Agency (EMA) Guideline on the Investigation of Drug Interactions (Adopted 2012)1 recommend that investigational drugs are evaluated in vitro to determine if they are P-gp substrates or inhibitors.
-The draft FDA document provides decision trees for guidance on whether a clinical drug interaction study is necessary.
-For P-gp inhibition, the guidance recommends that a clinical drug-drug interactions trial with a P-gp substrate (for example, digoxin) should be performed if [I]1/IC50 (or Ki) ≥ 0.1 or the [I]2/IC50 (or Ki) ≥ 10 where [I]1 represents the mean steady state total (free and bound) Cmax following administration of the highest proposed clinical dose and [I]2 represents the dose of the inhibitor (in mol)/250mL (if IC50 is molar unit).
+The FDA Draft Guidance for Industry (In vitro metabolism- and transporter-mediated drug-drug interaction studies, 2017)3 and The European Medicines Agency (EMA) Guideline on the Investigation of Drug Interactions (2012)4 recommend that investigational drugs are evaluated in vitro to determine if they are P-gp substrates or inhibitors.
+For P-gp inhibition, the draft FDA guidance recommends that a clinical drug-drug interactions trial with a P-gp substrate (for example, digoxin) should be performed if [Igut]/IC50 (or Ki) ≥ 10, where [Igut] represents the theoretical intestinal concentration (dose of the inhibitor (in mol)/250mL).

 How did you decide on the incubation conditions for P-gp inhibition?

-We typically evaluate two positive control inhibitors for the Cyprotex’s P-gp inhibition assay: cyclosporin A and ketoconazole.
-Additional controls can be included if required.
-The integrity of the monolayers throughout the experiment is checked by monitoring Lucifer yellow permeation using fluorimetric analysis.
+We evaluate the positive control inhibitor cyclosporin A for Cyprotex’s P-gp inhibition assay.
+The integrity of the monolayers throughout the experiment is checked by monitoring lucifer yellow permeation using fluorimetric analysis.